alan-eu/react-native-fast-shadow/README.md

 **shadowStyle():**

 The `shadowStyle()` utility can also be used to make it easier to create shadow styles and to **keep shadows consistent** accross platforms.
-It will create the same `style` prop as above, but will divide the shadow radius by 2 on iOS (as for some reasons, iOS shadows are too large by a factor of 2 when compared to design tools or to CSS's box-shadow model):
+It will create the same `style` prop as above, but will divide the shadow radius by 2 on iOS (as for some reasons, iOS shadows are too large by a factor of 2 when compared to design tools or to CSS's box-shadows):

 ```jsx
 import { ShadowedView, shadowStyle } from 'react-native-fast-shadow';